The weather is warming up (more or less), and Detroiters are outside biking, swimming, running, and enjoying great outdoors any way they can.

 The Pink Flamingo's owners converted a beautiful airstream trailer into a mobile kitchen from which they cook some seriously delicious food.
 It's hard to describe what kind of cuisine it is, and the menu changes depending on the season, but the rice balls are a tasty staple.

 Set aside a Thursday (or two or three) in the near future to check it out.
+Also, keep an eye out for weekend brunches this summer.

 The Old Miami